Nambu structures on four dimensional real Lie groups and related superintegrable systems: Basic definitions and theorems

-where ${C_{ij}^n}$ is structure constant of $\textrm{\textbf{g}}$ with respect to the basis $X_1,...,X_n$, and $q_i (i=1,...,n)$ are some constants.\\\\} In \cite{Nak3} using the above theorem the Nambu structure of three order for the three dimensional real Lie groups were obtained.
-Similarly, we determine Nambu structure of order four (top order) for four dimensional real Lie groups; and also by the use of the theorem 1, we calculate Nambu structure of order three for these Lie groups.
+} where { ${C_{ij}^k}$} is structure constant of { ${\mathcal{G}}$} with respect to the basis { $X_1,...,X_m$}, and $q_i (i=1,...,m)$ are some constants.} \end{th} In \cite{Nak3} using the above theorem the Nambu structures of order three for the three dimensional real Lie groups were obtained.
+In this paper, in the same way we have determined Nambu structure of order four (top order) for four dimensional real Lie groups; and also by the use of the theorem 1, we have calculated Nambu structure of order three for these Lie groups.